 - g.
 A non-refundable application fee - h.
-A fully executed MCH-213G Commonwealth of Virginia School Entrance Form (Appendix F-2) or equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
-Proof of exact dates of immunization as required by the Code of Virginia - ii.
-Physical examination covering all required aspects as mandated on the MCH-213 G, within 12 months prior to entering school for the first time.
+A fully executed MCH 213G Commonwealth of Virginia School Entrance Form or other U.S. state equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
+Proof of exact dates of required immunization as required by the Code of Virginia.
+Immunization records are required to be signed and verified by a licensed healthcare provider. - ii.
+Physical examination covering all required aspects as mandated on the MCH 213G within 12 months prior to entering school for the first time.
 Equivalent school entrance physical forms from another state may be acceptable.
-(Note: A preschool physical does not take the place of the required kindergarten entry physical unless it is completed within 12 months prior to kindergarten entry.) - i.
+(Note: A pre-school physical does not take the place of the required kindergarten entry physical even though it was completed within the 12 months prior to kindergarten entry.
+This is because some aspects required for kindergarten are not included in a pre-school physical e.g., hearing and vision screening) - i.
 Proof of satisfying tuition requirements at any former Diocesan school if previously enrolled in a Diocesan school